 After the drifting of Rajarata civilization, Jaffna kingdom had risen up.
-Jaffna kingdom was ruled by Arya Chakrawarthi dynasty, and the kind Pararayasekaram.
+Jaffna kingdom was ruled by Arya Chakrawarthi dynasty, and the King Pararayasekaram.
 They ruled Jaffna at the time when the Portuguese held sway in southern parts of Sri Lanka.
 In 1543 Jaffna king battled against Portuguese rule, but this ended up with the king submitting and agreeing to pay tribute.
 Both parties agreed that they should offer assistance to spread the gospel of Jesus Christ in and around the kingdom, thus converting its inhabitants.

-In 1560 Portuguese again invaded the Jaffna kingdom and after it the Jaffna king Sankili went out from the kingdom.
-It was a victorious moment for the Portuguese of having captured the kingdom of Jaffna and they had the opportunity to exercise power at port of Mannar too.
-Basically, a large territory in north belonged to them and they had the chance to control the peripheral politics in both South and the North.
+In 1560 Portuguese again invaded the Jaffna kingdom and after the Jaffna king Sankili left the kingdom.
+It was a victorious moment for the Portuguese, having captured the kingdom of Jaffna and having the opportunity to exercise power at port of Mannar too.
+Thus, a large territory in the north belonged to them and they had the chance to control the peripheral politics in both South and the North.